The Humble Great: Neeraj Chopra's rise from a chubby village kid to Indian sporting pantheon | Sports-Games

 Chopra wasn't interested in running and almost instantly fell in love with javelin throw when he saw a few seniors practising at the stadium.

-He decided to try his luck and, as they say, the rest is history, which would now probably make its way into school textbooks.
+He decided to try his luck and, as they say, the rest is history.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)